 ||Create awareness about the company by managing public relations, social media connections, and recruitment networks.

-||A need based process that is suitable for temporary or lower level requirements
+||A need-based process that is suitable for temporary or lower-level requirements

 ||Suitable for filling permanent positions that require specialized skills and capabilities.
 Ideal for filling managerial positions that involve decision making

 |Impact of wrong hires

-||Since it involves low or entry level positions, only minimal losses are incurred when wrong candidates are hired
+||Since it involves low or entry-level positions, only minimal losses are incurred when the wrong candidates are hired

 ||Since it involves recruitment for pivotal job positions, a wrong hire causes long-term cost and effort losses

-Where does Pre-employment Software fit in?
+Where does Pre-Employment Software Fit In?

-We have seen more than one reference of pre-employment assessment software in the hiring versus recruitment discussions.
-So what is a pre-employment assessment software and where does it fit in the whole recruitment and hiring process flow?
+We have seen more than one reference to pre-employment assessment software in the hiring versus recruitment discussions.
+So what is pre-employment assessment software and where does it fit in the whole recruitment and hiring process flow?
 Pre-employment screening tools equip hiring and recruitment managers with effective ways of evaluating candidate skills, competencies, and behavioral tendencies.
 Skill assessment software provides hiring and recruitment teams with the flexibility to customize the tests based on specific skill requirements of the role.

 Over the past decade, a number of organizations have invested in skill assessment software to simplify and accelerate candidate screening.
 When compared to conventional screening tools, skill assessments evaluate candidates in skill and behavioral aspects that the role demands.
 Employment skills tests are an integral and important part of hiring and recruitment processes.
-As opposed to tedious hours that the hiring/recruitment team spends on screening candidate profiles, these tests bring down the effort and time drastically.
-Progressive organizations looking to hire candidates that are not just skilled but are a perfect fit for the culture of the company, can safely bank on pre-hire assessment tools to do the job.
+As opposed to the tedious hours that the hiring/recruitment team spends on screening candidate profiles, these tests bring down the effort and time drastically.
+Progressive organizations looking to hire candidates that are not just skilled but are a perfect fit for the culture of the company can safely bank on pre-hire assessment tools to do the job.
 These tools are most effective when used in the screening stage of the hiring or recruitment process.
 In some organizations, these tools are also used for evaluating the skill levels of existing candidates as well.

 SkillRobo is a pre-employment assessment platform that provides a wide range of skill tests that can be customized according to the role.
 The hiring team can create customized tests by picking up various skills from the skill library that are essential for that particular role, which ensures that the candidate is evaluated on skills that are essential for the particular role.
-Users can also choose from the test library that has a set of tests that are role-based.
+Users can also choose from the test library which has a set of tests that are role-based.
 The hiring team can rest assured of a safe test environment that prevents fraudulent practices during the test.
 Whether it is the hiring process or the recruiting process, pre-employment assessments ensure quick, efficient, and secure hiring.

-To know more about SkillRobo, sign up for the free trial.
+To know more about SkillRobo, Sign Up for the free trial.